What is Amazon listing optimization?

 How are they different?

-In order to provide a uniform shopping experience for its customers, Amazon limits what you can do to your product listing.
+To provide a uniform shopping experience for its customers, Amazon limits what you can do to your product listing.
 With your own e-commerce website, on the other hand, you’re able to do more with the site layout, call-to-action buttons, user interface, and more.

 Another difference is that for your e-commerce store, you’ll be optimizing for all search engines.
 Amazon product listings only need to be optimized for Amazon’s A10 algorithm.